sergioeval/render-superset/README.md

    - Consider increasing Render's memory allocation
    - Monitor resource usage in Render dashboard

+5. **Logging Permission Errors (RESOLVED)**
+   - The configuration now uses console-only logging
+   - No file logging to avoid permission issues in containerized environments
+   - All logs are sent to stdout/stderr for proper container logging

 ### Logs

 Check Render logs for detailed error information:
 - Go to your service dashboard
 - Click on "Logs" tab
 - Look for error messages during startup
+- All Superset logs will appear in the console output

 ## Security Considerations